 I have put together a packet I call the “Players Guide” which gives information about my world, my rule changes from the AD&D PHB and DMG, and information on how the game will run.
 I have edited the packet a few times adding several pages with additional tables, and paragraphs of detail.
 My players have slowly been coming to me with feedback regarding the changes, but only one has approached me regarding the style of play we will incorporate.
 It is this feedback that I really want, as helpful as the rules feedback has been.

-I posted before now the seven fundamental requirements for playing in my game.
-These I felt were reasonable and I researched each of them keeping the game context in place.
-These requirements were also answers to some problems that we have had.
-Players regularly showing up forty-five minutes late, for example, was a problem I addressed.
-I want to treat these people like adults but also don’t want to enable rude behavior.
 The one response I received dealing with these requirements is that my players would not be up for it.
 That the players won’t want to give up their little abuses and that I should find new players if I want to go this stricter, more “serious” way.
 I appreciated his feedback.
 Maybe I do need new players.
 Or maybe, although I don’t believe this, I need to forget about these new standards and I should just let people do what they do.
 They enjoyed my game in the past so… Maybe I’m wrong.

 Or maybe I’m right.
 Part of treating these adult people as adults is to respect their words.
 I have asked each of them how they felt about the packet.
 So far all but the one has skipped over the requirements section with their feedback, and told me what they liked or disliked about the rule changes.
 I am certain that they have read the requirements, and at this point will treat their silence as acceptance of those requirements.
 Nevertheless, I will ask each player more specifically if he or she is okay with the requirements, but that will be their last chance to comment.
 After that, players, myself included, will be held responsible to their commitment.